Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 While many think bipolar disorder has two sides, recent advancement in research suggests it's actually more of a mood spectrum, with depression at one end, and mania at the end.
 Lithium is one medication that has proven to be very effective in treating mania in bipolar disorder.
 For many, it is a go-to drug for treatment-resistant BD.

 Lithium is widely used to reduce the frequency and severity of manic episodes in bipolar disorder.
-It may also reduce the risk of dementia in BD patients as well as scale down suicidal ideation.
+It may also reduce the risk of dementia in patients with bipolar as well as scale down suicidal ideation.

 But how and why is a monovalent cation so effective in a mental health issue like this?